 .finally are always asynchronous.

-Even when a Promise is immediately resolved, the code on the lines below your
+Even when a Promise is immediately resolved, the code on the lines below

-.finally will still execute first.
+.finally will still execute before these handlers.

 If you run it, you see